 Set out below are the most significant areas, identified to date by management, where changes in accounting policies may have the highest potential impact on the Company's consolidated financial statements based on the accounting policy choices approved by the Audit Committee and Board of Directors.

-In the period leading up to the changeover in 2011, the AcSB has ongoing projects and intends to issue new accounting standards during the conversion period.
-As a result, the final impact of IFRS on the Company's consolidated financial statements can only be measured once all the IFRS accounting standards at the conversion date are known.
-Management will continue to review new standards, as well as the impact of the new accounting standards, between now and the conversion date to ensure all relevant changes are addressed.
+The AcSB had ongoing projects and was issuing new accounting standards during the conversion period.
+Management has continued to review new standards, as well as the impact of the new accounting standards to ensure all relevant changes are addressed.

 (An Exploration Stage Company)

-QUARTERLY REPORT TO SHAREHOLDERS
+ANNUAL REPORT TO SHAREHOLDERS

-January 31, 2011
+April 30, 2011

 (Expressed in Canadian Dollars)